Total Flow Products race engine cylinder head porting

 Total flow Products

-THERE IS TWO OBJECTIVES of cylinder head maintenance.
+THERE ARE TWO OBJECTIVES of cylinder head maintenance.
 The first is to maintain peak performance by identifying and repairing normal wear.
 The second, and most important, is to preserve the head by detecting early signs of problems and preventing those problems from becoming destructive.

-Cylinder head maintenance begins with a series of inspections to determine how often the heads should recieve maintenance.
+Cylinder head maintenance begins with a series of inspections to determine how often the heads should receive maintenance.
 Setting up a regular maintenance session schedule is nothing to take lightly.
 When first starting, it takes quite a bit of work.

 Once established though, it will return volumes in terms of consistent performance and reduced failures.

 Note the emphasis on "regular schedule".
 This is so important, we will first look at how to set up a schedule for cylinder heads that have been in use and then cover the actual maintenance.

 By rule of thumb, the need for frequent maintenance increases as engine output is increased.
 A low output engine, for moderate drag racing with an automatic transmission, could be expected to last all season without cylinder head maintenance.
 A much higher output engine, for all-out racing with a manual transmission, will need head maintenance scheduled several times throughout a season.
 It experiences high RPM, heavy valve spring loads and hard shifts.
 Normal wear, weakened valve springs, valve and valve seat wear, etc., occurs rapidly.